GO Ontology Relations

 therefore mitochondrial DNA replication occurs in intracellular membrane-bounded organelle

-is a occurs in → occurs in
+occurs in → occurs in

 If the order of the relationships is reversed, the result is the same; if A is a B, and B occurs in C, A occurs in C.